 Once you have a piece of pillar content in place, your next job will be developing a topic cluster hierarchy.
-You know you’ll be creating many pieces of cluster content feeding into your main pillar piece, and each of those will focus on a different long-tail keyword phrase.
+You know you’ll be creating many pieces of cluster pillar pages feeding into your main pillar piece, and each of those will focus on a different long-tail keyword phrase.

 But how can you tell which phrases to target, and in which order to write them?

 Let’s start with the question of targeting.
 Each of your cluster pieces should target a long-tail keyword phrase that meets three important criteria.
 In order of priority, from highest to lowest, these are:

 - Relevance to your pillar content.
 This is crucial.
 The cluster topics you choose should all be directly relevant to your pillar content; otherwise, you’ll defeat the purpose of the strategy.
 If there’s a long-tail keyword phrase you want to target that isn’t relevant to your pillar piece, consider incorporating it into a different topic cluster.

 - Competition/ranking accessibility.
 Next, consider the level of competition for your cluster topics.
 Ideally, you’ll want to choose long-tail keyword phrases with the least amount of competition; lower competition means you’ll increase your search engine rankings much easier.

 - Search volume/popularity.
 Finally, you’ll need to consider search volume.
 Search volume reflects the number of searches made for this term; the higher the searches, the more traffic you’re likely to attract with your targeted piece.
 This is valuable, but it’s still a secondary priority to relevance and competition; after all, search volume doesn’t matter if you’re nowhere near the top rankings for a given term.
 Feel free to give search volume a higher priority when choosing pillar content, since you’ll have more time and resources to develop it.